Marathon-Fusion/neutronics_workflow/README.md

 In the /src/ folder is a set of scripts and a .step file of a simplified example Tokamak reactor.
 The following instructions detail how to use these scripts to perform an OpenMC simulation tallying the damage energy & neutron flux in the different components of the Tokamak and how to process the simulation results to be visualised in Paraview.

 ### h5mconverter.py
 This script converts a .step CAD file to a .h5m file for use as DAGMC geometry.
-A set of intemdiary .stl files are also created than can be used to create .exo files for use as unstructured meshes.
+A set of intermdeiary .stl files are also created than can be used to create .exo files for use as unstructured meshes.

 ### mesh_converter.py
 Converts .stl files to .exo files.
 The settings of this can be adjusted by changing the Max and Min mesh size parameters in remesh.py